 When our immune system responds to potentially harmful, foreign substances, allergies occur.
 These foreign substances, called allergens, are often found in certain foods, drugs, pollen grains, and even pet dander.
 The most common allergies cause us to sneeze, suffer from watery eyes, or break out with rashes.
 Do you need quick access to healthcare for your allergies?
-TEXT2MD in Chicago, IL offers streamlined services for providing you with urgent, expedited medical care.
+TEXT2MD in Chicago, IL offers streamlined medical services for providing you with urgent, expedited medical care.

 Food allergies are caused by the immune system’s response to specific types of food.
 Do you feel weird, uncomfortable, or itchy after trying a new dish?
 As soon as you take a bite of these so-called “problem foods”, you may experience allergic symptoms that can last for as long as two hours.
 Food allergies usually develop in childhood, but they can also appear later in life.